 Day 12 – 14

-Make your way to bustling harbour city of Cape Town where you will be based as the quaint Antrim Villa Guesthouse for the last three nights of your holiday.
+Make your way to the bustling harbour city of Cape Town where you will be based as the quaint Antrim Villa Guesthouse for the last three nights of your holiday.

 Cape Town is often referred to as the Mother City of South Africa.
-Home to famous landmarks such as Table Mountain, Cape Point, Kirstenbosch Gardens, District Six Museum and Robben Island – Cape Town has a wealth of activities, cultural highlights, natural beauty and a trending dining experiences to keep visitors entertained for days.
+Home to famous landmarks such as Table Mountain, Cape Point, Kirstenbosch Gardens, District Six Museum and Robben Island – Cape Town has a wealth of activities, cultural highlights, natural beauty, and trending dining experiences to keep visitors entertained for days.

 Antrim Villa is the ideal base from which to explore the Cape and its diverse highlights.
-Built in the late 1800’s, the old English Victorian house was originally a family residence with high ceilings and well-kept stuccos which adds to its charm.
+Built in the late 1800s, the old English Victorian house was originally a family residence with high ceilings and well-kept stuccos which adds to its charm.
 Situated at the foot of Signal Hill, Antrim Villa is only a few minutes drive from the V&A Waterfront with its bustling food scene and shopping experiences.
-The rooms are comfortable and well equipped with all the fittings to ensure for a peaceful night’s sleep after a busy day of sightseeing and exploring.
+The rooms are comfortable and well-equipped with all the fittings to ensure for a peaceful night’s sleep after a busy day of sightseeing and exploring.